5 ex-North Carolina governors gather to oppose 2 amendments

-North Carolina's five living former governors are meeting to oppose constitutional amendments on November ballots that would swing powers involving judicial vacancies and state boards from the executive branch to the legislature.
+North Carolina's five living former governors are coming out against proposed constitutional amendments that would swing the power to appoint judges and state boards from the executive branch to the legislature.

 Democrats Jim Hunt, Mike Easley and Beverly Perdue and Republicans Jim Martin and Pat McCrory are holding a Monday afternoon news conference at the old Capitol building in Raleigh.